Freshpet Select rolled dog food receives the Advisor’s top rating of 5 stars.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical rolled dog food.

-Freshpet Select Slice and Serve Dog Food is a meat-based rolled product using a significant amount of beef or poultry as its main sources of animal protein, thus earning the brand 5 stars.
+Freshpet Select is a meat-based rolled dog food using a significant amount of beef or poultry as its main sources of animal protein, thus earning the brand 5 stars.

 A Final Word